MinBZK/poc-machine-law/doc/rfcs/RFC-001-rules-language-selection.md

 **Mitigation strategies:**
 - Start with minimal feature set, expand based on proven needs
-- Learn from established languages' design patterns
+- Learn from existing languages' design patterns
 - Maintain comprehensive test suite
 - Document all design decisions (via RFCs)
-- Support conversion from established formats to leverage existing work
+- Support conversion from other formats to leverage existing work (when stakeholders need it)

-**Established language trade-offs:**
-- Features designed for different domains may not align perfectly
-- External governance of standards may conflict with mission needs
-- Risk of users providing models using unsupported features
-- Semantic ambiguities in standards require interpretation

 ## Alternatives Considered

+The alternatives to custom YAML fall into two categories:

+**Market-driven standards** (DMN, Datalog, Prolog, OWL/RDF, Catala) are evaluated based on:
+- Worldwide adoption and market penetration
+- Tool ecosystem maturity
+- Cross-organization compatibility
+- Vendor support

+**Dutch government-specific initiative** (NRML) is evaluated based on:
+- Fit with Dutch government legislation needs
+- Relationship to this initiative (both from MinBZK)
+- Currently no external adoption beyond development team

+Both categories represent valid alternatives to custom YAML, but are assessed using different criteria appropriate to their context.

-*Note: Adoption ratings (X/10) indicate worldwide usage and market penetration, from research conducted to understand the maturity and ecosystem support of each option.*
+*Note: Adoption levels (Low/Medium/High) for market-driven standards indicate worldwide usage and ecosystem maturity.*

-### DMN with FEEL (Adoption: 9/10)
+### DMN with FEEL (Adoption: High)
 **Strengths**:
 - Most widely adopted decision modeling standard
 - Strong vendor support and tool ecosystem